Martin7n/DjangoAdvanced-project/README.md

 4. Creating a Meals as part of the user nutrition plan.
 5. User create/auth and dynamic access and views of the website,
 6. Staff/managment specific access - views and functionalities.(view, delete users).
-7. Custom permission for user managment view(view only).
-8. Views of personal training data(see 2.)
+7. Views of personal training data(see 2.)
-9. Views of training data(see 2.) for public users.
+8. Views of training data(see 2.) for public users.
+Additional:
+9. Custom permission for user managment view(view only).
+10. Tests of some views, forms, models.

 ##### Detailed models description